telerik/kendo-react/knowledge-base/grid-alternate-row-colors.md

 ---
-title: Alternate the KendoReact Data Grid row colors
+title: Alternate the KendoReact Data Grid row colors with CSS
 description: An example on how to alternate the row colors of the KendoReact Data Grid.
 type: how-to
 page_title: Alternate row colors - KendoReact Grid